jeanetienne/jeanetienne.github.io/_posts/2017-09-10-xcode-templates.md

 | `RequiredOptions` | Can be used to enable the current option, only if certain values of another option are selected.
 For example, only enabling a checkbox for some values of another popup option.
 The key of the dictionary must be the identifier of the other option, and the value of the dictionary must be the array of subset of values from the `popup` or `combo` option that allow the current option to be enabled. | Dictionary |
 | `SortOrder`       | Can be used to change the order in which the options are displayed, otherwise they are displayed in the order they are entered in the `Options` array. | Number |

-As soon as there's one option under the `Options` key, Xode will present a panel titled "Choose options for your new file".
+As long as there's one option under the `Options` key, Xode will show a panel titled "Choose options for your new file".

 ![](/img/screenshot-3.png)